gabigolaco/gabigolaco/README.md

 ###

-<p align="left">Hello! my name is Gabriel, I'm 17 years old Brazilian, student of front-end related technologies.
+<p align="left">Hello! my name is Gabriel, I'm 17 yeas old Brazilian, student of front-end related technologies.
 English/Portuguese speaker.</p>

 - My native language is Portuguese but I can communicate in English
 - I'm ambitious to develop myself as a professional and even more as a person